Jurickson Profar Player Props: Rockies vs. Phillies

 Jurickson Profar At The Plate

-- Profar has two doubles, two home runs and six walks while hitting .213.
+- Profar is batting .200 with two doubles, two home runs and seven walks.

-- In 16 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 17 games played this year, and in 2.7% of his plate appearances.

-- Profar has driven in a run in four games this year (25.0%), including one multiple-RBI game.
+- Profar has driven in a run in four games this season (23.5%), including one multiple-RBI game.

-- He has scored in four of 16 games so far this year.
+- He has scored a run in five of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.